Erica Kane: Family

 Erica's youngest child, Bianca Montgomery, enters the series in 1988.
 At that time, Bianca is Erica's first and only child since the Kendall and Josh characters were not created yet.
 In the storyline, Erica becomes pregnant with Travis Montgomery's child and develops toxemia.
 The story was written to inform and educate the audience on the details of the condition.
 Inkling Magazine looked into the plausibility of her developing toxemia and found it believable.
 The magazine said, "[W]omen who were born small for their gestational age have a higher risk of developing pre-eclampsia during their own pregnancies.
 The petite form of [Susan Lucci as Erica] seems to fit that description well.
 Also, given the character's storyline, which included shooting her sister's mother, Goldie, and the attraction she feels for Jack, her husband's brother, she could have had high blood pressure from stress.
 That hypertension increases the risk of toxemia."
 Erica overcomes the medical difficulties and gives birth to Bianca.
-As she grows up, Erica sees her through Reye's syndrome and anorexia nervosa.
+As she grows up, Erica sees her through Reye syndrome and anorexia nervosa.
 In 2000, All My Children cast Eden Riegel in the role of a teenage Bianca.
 The character comes out as a lesbian to her mother.
 Erica has trouble accepting the revelation, but eventually does.
-This storyline was inspired by the real life coming out story of Chastity Bono, and the initial reaction by her famous mother Cher.
+This storyline was inspired by the real life coming out story of Chaz Bono, and the initial reaction by his famous mother Cher.

 Erica's other relatives include half-siblings Mark Dalton (Mark LaMura) and Silver Kane (Mary LeSeene).
 In 1977, Mark and Erica begin a romance, which leads Mona to reveal Mark had also been fathered by Eric Kane, who had engaged in an affair with Mark's mother, Maureen Dalton Tiller, Eric's secretary.
 In 1982, while working in New York City as a model, Erica discovers a half-sister named Silver.
 Unlike Mark, Silver is the product of a secret marriage between Eric and a woman named Goldie.
 Silver secretly plots against Erica while pretending to form a bond with her.
 Silver is later exposed as an impostor named Connie, but the real Silver shows up soon after, only to be killed.